5 Binge-Worthy TV Show and Wine Pairings

 We won’t make you admit that The Bachelor franchise is your guilty pleasure.
 Well, this guilty pleasure is back for the summer with The Bachelorette season 13.
 Starring the charming Rachel Lindsay on a quest for love, this reality show is full of drama, booze, and tears.
 Need more?
 Binge all the way from season 1 on ABC.com.

-Do you accept this Rosé?
+Will you accept this Rosé?

 Colloquially referred to as “summer water,” Rosé has stolen a place in our hearts.
 Made from red grapes with minimal skin contact (think opposite of orange wine), Rosé can range from sweet to bone dry, making it the perfect wine for summer.